 Wasps and bees can appear almost identical if you’re not looking closely.
 There are many different species of both bees and wasps, each with its own habits and characteristics.
 So, how can we tell the difference between bees and wasps?

-Keep reading for Leo’s Pest Control’s analysis of the main differences between wasps vs bees in Bristol, including the features to look out for and the concerns associated with each of their stings.
+Keep reading for Leo’s Pest Control’s analysis of the main differences between wasps vs bees in Bristol and Johnson City TN, including the features to look out for and the concerns associated with each of their stings.

 How to Tell Apart Wasps and Bees